SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### (symbol l): Make symbol with name from char list.

-Already existing symbols are reused.
+Already existing symbols are reused unless the name is empty.

 ~~~lisp
 (symbol '(110 105 108)) ; -> nil